MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/installation/cannot-access-powershell-file-error.md

 ## Status

-Microsoft is aware of this issue and is working to resolve it.
-We will post more information in this article when it becomes available.
+Microsoft is researching this problem and will post more information in this article when it becomes available.